 Once you’re taken to a police station or county jail you may be booked and released, or be required to stay there until you can appear before a judge for a bail hearing.

 At the bail hearing you’ll be informed of your rights and the judge will decide under what conditions you will be released.
 The judge may:

 - Set conditions for your release, which may include things like not using drugs or alcohol or not interacting with the alleged victim

 - Schedule a pretrial or settlement conference

 Gross misdemeanors and felonies tend to be a bit more involved than misdemeanors and petty misdemeanors.
 The judge will make sure you understand both your constitutional rights and the many conditions of release.
-A defendant’s first court appearance might also be combined with a Rule 8 Hearing, during which the prosecutor will turn over their evidence to you and your attorney (police file, witness statements, digital evidence, photographs, etc.).

 Whether it’s in your best interest to speak with an attorney is a personal decision, but many people accused of serious misdemeanors or gross misdemeanors choose to consult with a criminal defense attorney.
 Most Minnesotans tend to perceive a significant difference between a speeding ticket and a DWI.